KonstantoJr/web_dev_project/README.md

 Konstantopoulos Konstantinos
 Kontos Panagiotis
 ```
-## Descriptio
+## Description
 Website for making reservations at cultural events
 (e.g. theatrical plays, concerts etc.)

+### To do and questions
-To do
+- To do
 1. Get ideas from existing sites on how to design it
 2. Design the db to handle the reservations

-Questions
+- Questions
 1. Payments?
 2. In case of cinema do we need a seat selector
 3. Sort by date or by theme
-4.